admin@huanduytech.com +86-755-89998295

 1. Significantly Reduced Range

 This is the most obvious sign.
-If you used to be able to play two full rounds (36 holes) on a single charge, but now you feel the power fading by the 12th or 15th hole, the capacity of the battery has severely degraded.
+If you used to be able to play two full rounds (36 holes) on a single charge, but now you feel the power fading by the 12th or 15th hole, the battery's capacity has severely degraded.

 2. Sluggish Acceleration and Struggling on Inclines

-Even if the meter shows a "full charge," you might find that the cart picks up speed very slowly or struggles significantly when going uphill.
+Even if the meter shows a "full charge," you might find the cart accelerates very slowly or struggles significantly going uphill.

-• The Reason: The internal resistance of the battery has increased, meaning it can no longer provide the high burst of current (discharge rate) needed for torque.
+• The Reason: The battery's internal resistance has increased, meaning it can no longer provide the high burst of current (discharge rate) needed for torque.

 3. Abnormal Charging Times